Niels Henrik Abel: Early life

+Nedstrand, Norway, as the second child of the pastor Søren Georg Abel and Anne Marie Simonsen.
+When Niels Henrik Abel was born, the family was living at a rectory on Finnøy.
+Much suggests that Niels Henrik was born in the neighboring parish, as his parents were guests of the bailiff in Nedstrand in July / August of his year of birth.

 Niels Henrik Abel's father, Søren Georg Abel, had a degree in theology and philosophy and served as pastor at Finnøy.
 Søren's father, Niels's grandfather, Hans Mathias Abel, was also a pastor, at Gjerstad Church near the town of Risør.
 Søren had spent his childhood at Gjerstad, and had also served as chaplain there; and after his father's death in 1804, Søren was appointed pastor at Gjerstad and the family moved there.
 The Abel family originated in Schleswig and came to Norway in the 17th century.

 Anne Marie Simonsen was from Risør; her father, Niels Henrik Saxild Simonsen, was a tradesman and merchant ship-owner, and said to be the richest person in Risør.
 Anne Marie had grown up with two stepmothers, in relatively luxurious surroundings.
 At Gjerstad rectory, she enjoyed arranging balls and social gatherings.
 Much suggests she was early on an alcoholic and took little interest in the upbringing of the children.
 Niels Henrik and his brothers were given their schooling by their father, with handwritten books to read.
 An addition table in a book of mathematics reads: 1+0=0.